 Puppet Power 2022 Presenters: Festival of Ideas

-The All Access Pass gives you access to every session – online performances, artist Q&A, post conference recordings and much more!
+In 2022 we provided The All Access Pass which gave gives access to every session – online performances, artist Q&A, post conference recordings and much more!
+It was only CA$111

 ALBERT GARCIA & AITANA GIRALT